abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/12-PS-Recursion.md

 - Explanation:

+  - There're 3 periods in a valid IP address, so we can enumerate all possible placements of these periods, and check whether all four corresponding substrings are between `0` and `255`.
+    - We can reduce the number of placements considered by spacing the periods `1` to `3` places apart.
+    - We can also prune by stopping as soon as the substring is not valid (no leading zeros, and less than `256`).
   - What we want to do is to just know **where to insert the dots**.
   - Bruteforce solution is where we use **Backtracking** to solve this problem. ✅
   - We can use **Decision Tree** to solve this problem.